Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Introduction

 Extreme value theory provides statistical tools for accurate estimation beyond the data range \citep{DF2006}.
-The tools have proven successful for improving extrapolation properties of machine learning methods in regression \citep{de2022regression, huet2024regressionextremeregions, bur2024}, classification \citep{jalalzai:clemencon:sabourin:2018} and generative methods \citep{bou2022}.
+The tools have proven successful for improving extrapolation properties of machine learning methods in regression \citep{de2022regression, huet2024regressionextremeregions, bur2024}, classification \citep{jalalzai:clemencon:sabourin:2018}, and generative methods \citep{bou2022}.

 In this paper, we propose a new methodology that bridges the wide applicability of conformal prediction with extrapolation tools from extreme value statistics to construct reliable prediction sets for high-impact events.
 In a first step, in order to obtain a good pretrained model $\hat f$ beyond the data range, we rely on flexible machine learning methods from extreme quantile regression \citep{Velthoenetal2019, erf, Pasche2024,RichardsNNfire}.
 Second, we rely on the classical and theoretically justified peaks-over-threshold approach, which consists of using the generalised Pareto distribution (GPD) to extrapolate, for example, quantile estimates beyond the range of empirical observations~\citep{GPDBalkema,GPDPickands}.
-For a confidence level $1-\alpha$ close to one, we leverage the GPD fitted to the calibration scores $s_1,\dots, s_{n_c}$ to obtain a reliable estimate of $\hat{q}_\alpha$ beyond the calibration data.
+For a confidence level $1-\alpha$ close to one, we leverage the GPD fitted to the calibration scores $S_1,\dots, S_{n_c}$ to obtain a reliable estimate of ${q}_\alpha$ beyond the calibration data.
 The resulting extreme conformal prediction intervals have better properties compared to those from the classical empirical approach for large confidence requirements.
 In a simulation study, we show that our method improves existing approaches in terms of better coverage, in the sense of \cref{e:mcov}, and of informativeness of the prediction interval.
+We also consider a weighted version of our extreme conformal approach to deal with nonexchangeable data, and discuss its usage with several classical types of conformal procedures.

-We illustrate the advantages of our approach in an application to flood risk assessment.
+The advantages of our approach are illustrated in an application to flood risk prediction.
 Using several of the flexible machine learning methods as base predictions, it provides high-confidence one-day-ahead interval forecasts of the conditional range for water flow.
 We show that using conformal prediction intervals based on extreme value theory improves the coverage of the classical method, which either yields uninformative intervals or exhibits undercoverage and, therefore, seriously underestimates the risk of high-impact events.